Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 #### Description

-The _TransferProcessEventMessage:start_ is sent by the provider to indicate the asset transfer has been initiated.
+The _TransferProcessEventMessage:started_ is sent by the provider to indicate the asset transfer has been initiated.

-### TransferSuspendMessage
+### TransferSuspensionMessage

 #### Description

-The _TransferSuspendMessage_ is sent by the provider to indicate that the asset transfer has been suspended.
+The _TransferSuspensionMessage_ is sent by the provider to indicate that the asset transfer has been suspended.
 For example, if a policy violation was detected..

-### TransferProcessEventMessage:complete
+### TransferProcessEventMessage:completed

 #### Description

-The _TransferProcessEventMessage:complete_ is sent by the provider or consumer when asset transfer has completed.
+The _TransferProcessEventMessage:completed_ is sent by the provider or consumer when asset transfer has completed.
 Note that some data plane implementations may optimize completion notification by performing it as part of its wire protocol.
-In those cases, a _TransferCompleteMessage_ message does not need to be sent.
+In those cases, a _TransferProcessEventMessage:completed_ message does not need to be sent.

 ### TransferProcessTerminationMessage